Rosalind Gersten Jacobs: Art collecting

 Rosalind and Melvin Jacobs continued to collect into the 1970s and ‘80s, adding works by younger artists they felt resonated with the Surrealists.
 These include Gilbert and George, Hilla and Bernd Becher, Arman, James Casebere, and Candida Hofer.
 After the family moved to Miami in 1972, Gersten Jacobs served on the Board of Governors during the formative period in the development of what subsequently became the Perez Art Museum.

 The Jacobses maintained close friendships throughout their lives with the artists whose works they valued as extensions of those relationships.
 The couple's visit to Duchamp at his Manhattan apartment was followed in 1957 by a house call by the artist to consult about one his pieces in their collection they feared had been damaged.
 Noma Copley, their daughter Peggy's godmother, remained a close friend for decades.
 In addition to continued visits with Man Ray and Juliet and Miller and Penrose on both sides of the ocean, Gersten Jacobs organized a surprise birthday party for Juliet Man Ray in 1971 at La Méditerranée Restaurant in Paris, inviting Ernst and Tanning to join them.
 She was at Man Ray's bedside in his Paris studio reading to him shortly before he died in 1976.

 Later years

 In her later life Gersten Jacobs remained active in support of the arts and served on the board of several organizations including The Merce Cunningham Dance Foundation, Learning Through Art (Guggenheim Museum's Children's Program), and the Museum of Contemporary Art, North Miami.

-Rosalind Gersten Jacobs died at her home in New York City on December 21, 2019 at age 94.
+Rosalind Gersten Jacobs died at her home in New York City on December 21, 2019, at age 94.

 Legacy

 Selected works from the Rosalind and Melvin Jacobs Collection have been lent to major exhibitions around the world.
 Exhibitions featuring their art collection were mounted at Miami’s Museum of Contemporary Art in 2000 and at the Pace/MacGill Gallery in New York City in 2009.
-In 2018, the Jacobs family gifted several significant works from the collection to The Philips Collection in Washington DC.
+In 2018, the Jacobs family gifted several significant works from the collection to The Philips Collection in Washington, D.C.

+The record-breaking sale of "The Surrealist collection of Rosalind Gersten Jacobs and Melvin Jacobs," which took place in New York at Christie's on May 14, 2022, was a tribute to the singular vision of the couple.
+Records were broken for the sale at auction of several of the artists featured, most notably Man Ray's iconic Le Violon d'Ingres.
+Sold for $12.4 million, it nearly tripled the record for the most expensive photograph ever sold at auction.